gramener/gramex-guide/uploadhandler/README.md

       path: $GRAMEXDATA/apps/guide/upload/    # ... save files here
 ```

-By default, `.meta.db` keystore is created in `kwargs:path` directory to store uploaded files' metadata.
+By default, `.meta.db` keystore is created in `kwargs:path` directory to store uploaded files' info.
 You can configure `store` as follows:

 ```yaml